jesperancinha/video-series-app/README.md

 ## Profiles

 1. Default - No need to mention the profile in the command line, and it needs MongoDB only.
-Data is stored in embedded H2
+Data is stored in embedded `H2`
 2. local - Specified with `-Dspring.profiles.active=local`.
 Needs Postgres and MongoDb. `localhost` is the common host locally
-3. prod - Named after `Production` and runs with `-Dspring.profiles.active=local`.
+3. prod - Named after `Production` and runs with `-Dspring.profiles.active=prod`.
 Only used in docker-compose networks

 ## Docker helper commands